-You may think that a covered litter box is your cat’s dream come true since it offers your cat privacy and litter scatter control.
+You may think a covered litter box is your cat’s dream come true since it offers your cat privacy and litter scatter control.

 However, this litter box also keeps odours locked in, which isn’t good news for your pet.
-Your cat’s extremely sensitive sense of smell will prevent it from using the litter box since the covered design doesn’t provide proper air circulation.
+Your cat’s extremely sensitive smell will prevent it from using the litter box since the covered design doesn’t provide proper air circulation.

 When it comes down to choosing the right uncovered litter box, you should ensure it has low enough sides so your cat can effortlessly climb in and out.
 The easier it is for your cat to utilize its litter box, the more likely your cat will fervently take advantage of it.

-- Before taking your cat home, you should discuss with either the breeder or previous owner about what kind of litter box was used and preferred by the cat.
+- Before taking your cat home, you should discuss with either the breeder or previous owner what kind of litter box was used and preferred by the cat.
 If your cat is trained, you can easily make the transition to having it use a different litter box.

 - To avoid having your cat associate houseplants with litter boxes, you should consider keeping houseplants away from the litter box area.
-Some experts recommend covering the plant soil with tin foil or rocks to deter your cat from using it as a litter box.
+Some experts recommend covering the plant-soil with tin foil or rocks to deter your cat from using it as a litter box.

-Since cats have a sensitive sense of smell, you need to ensure you’re constantly on top of cleaning and maintaining the litter box.
+Since cats have a keen sense of smell, you need to ensure you’re constantly on top of cleaning and maintaining the litter box.
 A litter box that’s too dirty will have your cat running in the opposite direction to find a suitable place to go to the bathroom, which is bad news for your home.

 Clumping cat litter contains a unique material known as bentonite, which makes scooping your cat’s urine and excrements an efficient process since you don’t have to empty the entire box to clean it properly.